-Query findings in the Google Cloud console
+Query findings in the console

-Edit finding queries
+Edit findings queries

-In the Query editor panel, you can add and edit filters to your queries to select findings based on their property or attribute values.
+In the Query editor panel, you can add filters to your queries to select findings based on their property or attribute values.
 You can filter for things like the presence of values, the absence of values, or the matching of a partial string.

 Go to Findings

+2. Select your Google Cloud project or organization.
 The Findings page loads with the default query displayed in the Query preview field.

 4. Select Add filter to navigate, search for, and add predefined attribute filters to the query.